 How to Dismantle a Freestanding Wardrobe In 7 Steps

-But before we begin you should decide if you want to dispose of it, recycle it, donate, or sell it on to someone who wants it.
+But before we begin, decide if you want to dispose of it, recycle it, donate, or even sell it on.
+Here are some of your options:

-• Schedule a bulky waste collection with your local authority.
+• Book a bulky waste collection with your local authority (limited to curbside collections for specific items and dates).

-• Hire a professional wardrobe removal service like Central Junk.
+• Hire a professional wardrobe removal service like Central Junk Ltd where we handle the dismantling and disposal for you.

-• Take it to the local recycling centre or dump.
+• Take it yourself to a local recycling centre.

 Step 1: Assess the Wardrobe